American Patriot Supercruiser: Design and development

 The Supercruiser features a strut-braced high-wing, two-seats in side-by-side configuration in an enclosed egg-shaped cockpit accessed via doors, a twin tail, fixed tricycle landing gear and a single engine in pusher configuration.

-The aircraft is made from aluminum sheet.
+The aircraft is made from aluminum alloy sheet.
 Its 30 ft span wing has an area of 137 sqft and mounts flaperons.
 The aircraft's recommended engine power range is 80 to 175 hp and standard engines used include the 115 hp Subaru EA 81 automotive conversion four-stroke powerplant.
 The cabin width is 49 in and construction time from the supplied kit was to be 400 hours.

 The company had indicated that they were pursuing light-sport aircraft certification in 2011, but as of September 2016, the design does not appear on the Federal Aviation Administration's list of approved special light-sport aircraft.

 By December 2011 only one example, the prototype, was listed as completed.
 The US Federal Aviation Administration indicates that its registration expired on 30 September 2012 and was not renewed.